SMS König Wilhelm: Modifications

-König Wilhelm was reconstructed into an armored cruiser in 1895–1896 and rearmed with twenty-two 24 cm L/20 guns, a single 15 cm L/30 gun with 109 rounds mounted in the stern, and eighteen 8.8 cm quick-firing guns on the upper deck, nine on each broadside.
+König Wilhelm was reconstructed in the early 1890s with the hope of modernizing the old ironclad.
+Her armament was revised to twenty-two 24 cm L/20 guns, a single 15 cm L/30 gun with 109 rounds mounted in the stern, and eighteen 8.8 cm quick-firing guns on the upper deck, nine on each broadside.
 The 15 cm gun had a range of 8900 m.
-Five 35 cm torpedo tubes were also installed; two were placed in the bow, one on both broadsides, and one in the stern, all above water.
-The torpedo tubes were supplied with a total of 13 rounds.
-Following her conversion into a training ship, most of her armament was removed.
-The ship only carried sixteen 8.8 cm L/30 guns, and in 1915, twelve of these were removed.
+Two more 35 cm torpedo tubes were also installed, one on both broadsides.
+In total, her five torpedo tubes were supplied with a total of 13 rounds.
 During her reconstruction into an armored cruiser, the iron armor was cut away and replaced with stronger steel armor.
-The conning tower received armor protection during the refit as well.
-The sides were 50 to 100 mm thick sloped plates, with a 30 mm thick roof.
+She received electric lighting and a central heating system.
+Her original masts were replaced with heavy military masts, each with two fighting tops for some of the light guns.
+The work was completed in October 1892.